meonkeys/reveal.js/slides.md

-Use PgDn to advance through slides
+Use space bar or PgDn to advance through slides